No. 4 Squadron IAF: History

 The squadron returned to India in February 1947 and was located at Kanpur.
 They were here when the country achieved independence.
 In October 1947, the squadron was re-equipped with Hawker Tempest IIs and became the training squadron for the Indian Air Force.

+The squadron phased the Mig-21 from its service on 31 October 2023.
+The squadron is now being equipped with Su-30MKI.